jofas/blog/content/002-first-time-running/index.md

 fresh tomatoes and even thicker pieces of hearty cheese, made perfect with a drizzle of olive oil and arugula on top.
-Some pickled olives and cucumbers and a small salad with a honey-mustard dressing on the side&mdash;it was pure ecstasy.
+Some pickled olives and cucumbers and a small salad with a honey-mustard dressing on the side, it was pure ecstasy.
-Although lunch was amazing, it was not really the best choice of food to eat before taking my endurance to its limits and by the time we entered the plain, I was feeling sicker with every step.
+Although lunch was amazing, it was not the best choice of food to eat before taking my endurance to its limits and by the time we entered the plain, I was feeling sicker with every step.

 We finally caught sight of the crossroads where we would part.